firefox-devtools/debugger/docs/debugging-the-debugger.md

 ### Pausing FTW :red_circle:

 When the debugger pauses, the fun begins.
 Here's a [gif](http://g.recordit.co/qutDioRQvy.gif) of what the debugger does normally when it pauses.
-You're mission if you choose to accept it, is to make it do something truly weird.
+Your mission if you choose to accept it, is to make it do something truly weird.

 Here's a patch to get you started where we check in the Editor to see if we're paused in a re-render.